At ARU, you have access to lots of support if you have been affected by any unacceptable behaviours.

-The network is currently made up of Sexual Violence Liaison Officers (SVLOs) who can support you if you have experienced sexual violence and Harassment Support Officers (HSOs) to support you if you have been affected by hate crime, harassment, discrimination or bullying.
-To find out more about each role, please click on the tiles below.
+You can speak to our Independent Sexual Violence Advocate (ISVA) who can support you if you have experienced sexual violence, and you contact our Harassment Support Officers (HSOs) if you have been affected by hate crime, harassment, discrimination or bullying.

-Please note that by contacting the network, ARU will be able to offer you support, but it won’t launch a formal complaint.
+Please note that by contacting the ISVA or HSOs, ARU will be able to offer you support, but a formal complaint won’t be launched.

 Our HSOs can provide a listening and personalised signposting service to current ARU students who have experienced bullying, discrimination, harassment or hate crime.

 The HSOs are comprised of existing staff from a variety of departments within the university and ARU Students’ Union.
 We currently have 18 trained HSOs in place across Cambridge, Chelmsford and Peterborough.